-Mary Simmons, Parent Advisor
+Mary Simmons, Parent Adviser

-Mike Kloenne, Faculty Advisor
+Mike Kloenne, Faculty Adviser

 Senate, a class offered to students for credit, provides student leadership to the St. Mary’s student body.
 Each class elects representatives to Senate, which then holds Senate Legislative Sessions periodically throughout the school year.
 Senate presents spirit-building days to the student body, organizes dances throughout the year, and presents student issues to St. Mary’s administration.

-Rick Champion, Faculty Advisor
+Rick Champion, Faculty Adviser

 Youth Philanthropy Club